whisthq/whist/container-images/README.md

 |:--:|:--:|
 |![Docker Image CI](https://github.com/fractalcomputers/container-images/workflows/Docker%20Image%20CI/badge.svg)|![Docker Image CI](https://github.com/fractalcomputers/container-images/workflows/Docker%20Image%20CI/badge.svg)|

 This repository contains the Docker images containerizing the various applications that Fractal streams or is planning to stream from containers via our streaming technology.
-The base image running the containerized Fractal protocol is under the `/base/` subfolder, and is used as a starter image for the application Dockerfiles which are in each of their respective application-type subfolders.
+The base images running the containerized Fractal protocol are under the `/base/` subfolder, and are used as a starter images for the application Dockerfiles which are in each of their respective application-type subfolders.

 **Supported Applications**